yasirshah-analyst/south-electronics-quality-analysis/Readme.md

 ## 📌 Project Overview
 This project was developed as a **portfolio project** to demonstrate an end-to-end data analytics workflow while simulating a real-world business scenario.

-Rather than simply creating charts and reports, the project was designed from the perspective of a stakeholder requesting an investigation into unusually high return rates and declining customer satisfaction within a retail business.
-The goal was to move beyond descriptive reporting and provide actionable insights and recommendations that support decision-making.

 Most data analysis stops at answering **"What happened?"** This project follows the modern analytics process all the way through to **data storytelling**, answering:

 - What happened?